tildetown/rodo/README.md

 `mkdir ~/bin/`

-Add the `rodo` binary to your $PATH folder (in your ~/bin/ folder if you followed the instructions above) and add the following contents to it:
+Add the `rodo` binary to your $PATH folder (in your ~/bin/ folder if you followed the instructions above) and make sure it's executable:

 `chmod u+x ~/bin/rodo`